GarciaInes/Scrum-Mastering/Planning/Questions.md

 * Are we attempting to change user behavior?
 How could it be eased?
 * Does this introduce new patterns?
 * What are the traidoffs?
+* What reservations or concerns do you have?
+* What impact do we hope this will have?